 The Group also has access to non-HQLA and other assets that are eligible for re-purchase with a central bank under certain conditions and provide a source of additional liquidity for the Group.
 These assets include private securities and self-originated AAA-rated mortgage-backed securities.

-2. Other flows include credit and liquidity facilities, collateral outflows and inflows from customers.
+- 1. Includes balances presented as held for sale - Other flows include credit and liquidity facilities, collateral outflows and inflows from customers.

 NSFR